longtk26/OVEN-BACKEND-TECHNICAL-TEST/Readme.md

 - **Retrieve Files**:
   - Retrieve a specific file from a specified folder.
 - **Retrieve Folders**:
-  - Retrieve all sub folders and files in a folder path
+  - Retrieve all subfolders and files in a folder path.

 ### 2. **Search Functionality**
 - **Search File**: